-Breakfast at the hotel.
 8:30 a.m.
 Depart Madison for Prairie du Sac.

 9:30 a.m.
-Field Day and Tour at the Dairy Forage Research Station, presented by the U.S. Dairy Forage Research Center and the University of Wisconsin-Madison.
+Tour the Dairy Forage Research Station, programs presented by the U.S. Dairy Forage Research Center and the University of Wisconsin-Madison.

 The research center was established on 2,000 acres of the former Badger Army Ammunition Plant, the largest munitions factory in the world during World War II.
 The dairy facilities include three types of cow barns, calf and heifer housing, a milking center, research and hospital areas, and a feed center flanked by a dozen silos.
 The facilities were designed for 300 milk cows plus replacements.
 By the end of 2017, 60 Jerseys will make their home at the Prairie du Sac research center.